 John 4:20

-This is statement, in the form of a question, is where she was stuck in her straightforward logic.
-A danger of simple logic is the false dichotomy, “the excluded middle” – the possibility we fail to see.
-Jesus blew her simple, logical world open with his answer:
+This statement, in the form of a question, is where she was stuck in her logic.
+One danger of simple logic is the false dichotomy, “the excluded middle” – the possibility we fail to see.
+Jesus blew her simple, logical world open with this answer:

 “‘Woman, believe me, the hour is coming when neither on this mountain nor in Jerusalem will you worship the Father….
 [T]he hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 God is spirit, and those who worship him must worship in spirit and truth.’”